OntimizeWeb/docs/_o_table_components/230-o-table.column.md

 ---
 permalink: /components/table/column/
-title: "Table column"
+title: "Define columns"
 ---

+To define a table, it is necessary to define the columns

+They can be defined as follows:
+- In the input `columns` separated by ';'.
+- Using the `o-table-column` selector.
+For more information see the API.
+If *o-table* component contains inner *o-table-column* elements, using renderers and editors defined in them.

+With `visible-columns` you can indicate which columns we want to be visible

 Using default renderer (*o-table-cell-renderer-string*) if column attr is present in *visible-columns* attribute from its parent *o-table*.
 In the same way, using the defualt editor (*o-table-cell-editor-string*) if column attr is contained in  the *editable-columns* attribute from its parent *o-table*.

-If *o-table* component contains inner *o-table-column* elements, using renderers and editors defined in them.

-{% capture tableColumnCapture %}
-{% include o-component-single.md comp="tableColumn" %}
-{% endcapture %}
-{{ tableColumnCapture | replace: '    ', ''}}